Undivided Resources

 Funding for Supporting Innovative Practices project

-The $15 million already appropriated to the Riverside County and El Dorado County Offices of Education for their Supporting Innovative Practices project — which provides tiered technical assistance and grants to LEAs to increase inclusion of students with disabilities in general education — is extended from June 30, 2026 to June 30, 2027.
-There is also a bill, AB2468 (Patel), proposing changes to SIP, locating them within the California Collaborative for Educational Excellence, and therefore under the State Board of Education (SBE) rather than in the California Department of Education.
+The $15 million already appropriated to the Riverside County and El Dorado County Offices of Education for their Supporting Innovative Practices (SIP) project — which provides tiered technical assistance and grants to LEAs to increase inclusion of students with disabilities in general education — is extended from June 30, 2026 to June 30, 2027.
+There is also a bill, AB2468 (Patel), proposing changes to SIP, locating them within the California Collaborative for Educational Excellence rather than in the California Department of Education, in order to have greater system impact in the state system of support.

 Conclusion